Dodgers' Ohtani roughed up by Rockies, leaves game after getting hit on right thigh by line drive

 Ohtani left Wednesday’s game after giving up five earned runs and nine hits in four innings and getting hit in the leg by a comeback line drive.

-With runners at second and third and one out in the fourth inning, Ohtani got hit by a 93-mph line drive off the bat of Colorado's Orlando Arciao on his right leg that caused him to limp and grimace in pain.
-The liner struck the reigning National League MVP on the knee and ricocheted toward the first base line.
+With runners at second and third and one out in the fourth inning, Ohtani got hit by a 93-mph line drive off the bat of Colorado’s Orlando Arcia on his right leg that caused him to limp and grimace in pain.
+The liner struck the reigning National League MVP and ricocheted toward the first base line.
 Ohtani gave chase and grabbed the ball on the line, spun to make a throw, but had no play as a runner scored.

 After a mound visit from manager Dave Roberts and team medical personnel, Ohtani stayed in the game and got the last two outs of the inning, with the Dodgers trailing 5-0 at the time.
 The Dodgers lost to Colorado 8-3.

+“I put the team in a bad spot,” Ohtani said.
+“It was just a very regrettable outing.
+I wish I could have done better.”

-Ohtani stayed in the game and drew a walk in his at-bat in the fifth inning, but did not bat in the eighth.
-He was replaced by Alex Call, who struck out.
+Even after getting hit by the line drive, Ohtani stayed in the game and drew a walk in his at-bat in the fifth inning.
+But, he did not bat in the eighth and was replaced by Alex Call, who struck out.
+Ohtani finished with a double and a walk and extended his on-base streak to 18 games.

-Ohtani was making his 10th start of the season after not pitching in the 2024 season while recovering from elbow surgery.
+Roberts said he’s “confident” Ohtani will play Friday against the San Diego Padres.
+Even before the injury, Ohtani was scheduled to sit out Thursday’s series finale against the Rockies.

 He entered Wednesday without a decision and a 3.47 ERA.
 This season, he hasn’t thrown more than 4 ⅓ innings or 80 pitches.
 Against the MLB-worst Rockies, he threw 66 pitches, 49 for strikes.